-- Pursuant to an order dated March 29, 2019 passed by the National Company Law Tribunal, Mumbai Bench ("NCLT" or "Tribunal") in the Company Application No. 1524 of 2018 ("Order"), a meeting of the unsecured creditors of Borosil Glass Works Limited (hereinafter referred to as "Applicant Company" or "Transferee Company" or "Demerged Company" or "BGWL" or "Company") is being convened and held at Textiles Committee Auditorium, Textiles Committee Building, P. Balu Road, Near Tata Press, Prabhadevi Chowk, Mumbai 400 025 on Tuesday, May 14, 2019 at 03.30 p.m. for the purpose of considering and if thought fit, approving with or without modification(s), the proposed Composite Scheme of Amalgamation and Arrangement amongst Vyline Glass Works Limited ('the Transferor Company 1' or 'VGWL'), Fennel Investment and Finance Private Limited ('the Transferor Company 2' or 'FIFPL') and Gujarat Borosil Limited ('the Transferor Company 3' or 'GBL') and Borosil Glass Works Limited ('the Transferee Company' or 'BGWL') and Borosil Limited ('the Resulting Company' or 'BL') and their respective shareholders ("Scheme") under Sections 230 to 232 of the Companies Act, 2013 and other applicable provisions of the Companies Act, 2013.
-Further, in terms of the said Order, the Tribunal has appointed Mr. Siddharth Thakur, Advocate, and failing him, Mr. Pramod N Mulgund, Chartered Accountant to be the Chairman of the said meeting of the Applicant Company including for any adjournment (s) thereof. - 2.
+- Pursuant to an order dated March 29, 2019 passed by the National Company Law Tribunal, Mumbai Bench ("NCLT" 1. or "Tribunal") in the Company Application No. 1524 of 2018 ("Order"), a meeting of the Equity Shareholders (which includes public shareholders) of Borosil Glass Works Limited (hereinafter referred to as "Applicant Company" or "Transferee Company" or "Demerged Company" or "BGWL" or "Company") is being convened and held at Textiles Committee Auditorium, Textiles Committee Building, P. Balu Road, Near Tata Press, Prabhadevi Chowk, Mumbai - 400 025 on Tuesday, May 14, 2019 at 01:30 p.m. for the purpose of considering and if thought fit, approving with or without modification(s), the proposed Composite Scheme of Amalgamation and Arrangement amongst Vyline Glass Works Limited (the Transferor Company 1' or 'VGWL'), Fennel Investment and Finance Private Limited (the Transferor Company 2' or 'FIFPL') and Gujarat Borosil Limited ('the Transferor Company 3' or 'GBL') and Borosil Glass Works Limited ('the Transferee Company' or 'the Demerged Company' or 'BGWL') and Borosil Limited ('the Resulting Company' or 'BL') and their respective shareholders ("Scheme") under Sections 230 to 232 of the Companies Act, 2013 and other applicable provisions of the Companies Act, 2013.
+In terms of the said Order, the quorum for the said meeting shall be as prescribed under Section 103 of the Companies Act, 2013 present in person.
+Further, in terms of the said Order, the Tribunal has appointed Mr. Siddharth Thakur, Advocate and failing him, Mr. Pramod N. Mulgund, Chartered Accountant to be the Chairman of the said meeting of the Applicant Company including for any adjournment(s) thereof. - 2.
 This statement is being furnished as required under Sections 230(3), 232(1) and (2) and 102 of the Companies Act, 2013 (the "Act") read with Rule 6 of the Companies (Compromises, Arrangements and Amalgamations) Rules, 2016 (the "Rules"). - 3.
-As stated earlier, the Tribunal by its said Order has, inter alia, directed that a meeting of the unsecured creditors of the Applicant Company shall be convened and held at Textiles Committee Auditorium, Textiles Committee Building, P. Balu Road, Near Tata Press, Prabhadevi Chowk, Mumbai 400 025 on Tuesday, May 14, 2019, for the purpose of considering, and if thought fit, approving, with or without modification(s), the arrangement embodied in the Scheme.
-Unsecured creditors would be entitled to vote in the said meeting either in person or through proxy.
+As stated earlier, the Tribunal by its said Order has, inter alia, directed that a meeting of the equity shareholders of the Applicant Company shall be convened and held at Textiles Committee Auditorium, Textiles Committee Building, P. Balu Road, Near Tata Press, Prabhadevi Chowk, Mumbai 400 025 on Tuesday, May 14, 2019 at 01:30 p.m. for the purpose of considering, and if thought fit, approving, with or without modification(s), the arrangement embodied in the Scheme.
+Equity shareholders would be entitled to vote in the said meeting either in person or through proxy.